CueGCL: Cluster-aware Personalized Self-Training for Unsupervised Graph Contrastive Learning: Proposed Method

 where $MLP$ is a two-layer fully connected neural network.
 Here, the role of the $MLP$ is to generate the predicted label with semantic information.
-In addition, the incremental sampling strategy allows the more central medoids to be added in the training set earlier, thus our model could capture the personalized features of each community more accurately, as shown in Figure \ref{g4}.
+In addition, the incremental sampling strategy allows the more central medoids to be added in the training set earlier, thus our model could capture the personalized features of each cluster more accurately, as shown in Figure \ref{g4}.

-The reason why we choose to sample the medoids of each community for self-training is that this approach satisfies the following three essential principles: \begin{enumerate} \item The set of nodes is selected to be representative.
-General self-training algorithms tend to choose high-confidence nodes to join the training set, yet these nodes do not necessarily contain the critical information to train our model, especially the community-level semantic information.
-K-medoids can obtain better community centers, as theoretically demonstrated in \cite{wu2019feapro}, thus allowing our model to capture community-level personalized information effectively. \item The class information of the selected nodes is relatively precise.
-We select the medoids of each community since the confidence of their class is higher than other nodes.
+The reason why we choose to sample the medoids of each cluster for self-training is that this approach satisfies the following three essential principles: \begin{enumerate} \item The set of nodes is selected to be representative.
+General self-training algorithms tend to choose high-confidence nodes to join the training set, yet these nodes do not necessarily contain the critical information to train, especially the cluster-level semantic information.
+K-medoids can obtain better cluster centers, as theoretically demonstrated in \cite{wu2019feapro}, thus allowing our model to capture cluster-level personalized information effectively. \item The class information of the selected nodes is relatively precise.
+We select the medoids of each cluster since the confidence of their class is higher than other nodes.
 From Figure \ref{g4}, we could show that our PeST module can be regarded as the contrastive learning of debiased negative samples, considering the selection of the medoids with less bias.
-It achieves a more accurate community-level discriminative role compared to the general contrastive learning algorithm.
+It achieves a more accurate cluster-level discriminative role compared to the general contrastive learning algorithm.
 Thus our model only needs a small number of negative samples in GCL. \item The set of nodes is selected to ensure class balance.
-The balanced sampling of medoids allows our model to learn more equally the information of each community in the graph, which guarantees the fairness of community detection to a degree. \end{enumerate}
+The balanced sampling of medoids allows our model to learn more equally the information of each cluster in the graph, which guarantees the fairness of graph clustering to a degree. \end{enumerate}